 Most programs below were generated using some preprocessor tools.
 Links to original sources are also listed.
 You will need my t2c tool to build stuff from the original packages.

 alib is a weird program.
 It's a self-extracting archive which can also update itself.
-This package contains several handly little libraries for C. I lost the original package, but I believe it's included in this archive.
+This package contains several handy little libraries for C. I lost the original package, but I believe it's included in this archive.

 androR2P converts images between the PNG format and Android boot logo image format, which is just a dump of RGB values without any header or anything.